prajeshElEvEn/boutpc/README.md

 # boutPC

-A simple lightweight npm package that displays basic infromation bout your computer.
+A simple light-weight npm package that displays basic infromation bout your computer.
+It works by fetching data from OS library of nodejs.

+## Pre-requisites

+Must have node installed on your PC.

 ## Installation